 During thunder and lightning storms Ezra escalates to a howling, barking, frantic pacing, dilated eyes reaction.
 So to calm him I have a protocol I started doing that has helped a lot.

-I start by applying (a drop of each oil or blend since he’s now used to the oils) of Valor, then Grounding.
-I wait a few minutes, then apply valerian, then vetiver – be aware I am ONLY using and referring to Young Living Essential Oils here.
+I start by applying a couple of branded blends, then I wait a few minutes, then apply valerian, then vetiver .
 If you choose to use others then go at your own risk.
 Oils are NOT all created equal.
 Also keep in mind this is what I do for my dog which I came to after researching, trial and error for him.

-Before bed I still apply the White Light blend to him.
-Young Living has a Calm CBD roll-on blend (for people) that I ordered to try on him as well to see if it helps.
+Before bed I still apply a couple of blends to him with one that has hemp oil in it (for people) that I ordered to try on him as well to see if it helps.
 It is a combination of calming essential oils and CBD oil.
 If anything I can use it on ME lol!

 Next I turn on the WholeTones Sleep machine and there have been times that is the ONLY thing that has calmed him down!
 They have an animal specific one also which I do have, but this one works better for Ezra.
 It calms ALL of us down – it’s rather stressful when one person or dog is freaking out in the home as anyone knows.